Walk around the area

-Sweden was in the early 1700s a war nation.
-Across Europe went stories about the young Karl XII exploits.
+Sweden was in the early 1700’s a war nation.
+Across Europe stories circulated about the young Karl XII exploits.
 The telltales soon also told about his defeat.
 A young German immigrant named Frans Suell accused of coins provisions, was in prison at Malmöhus Castle.
 He got permission to seek mercy of the warrior king Karl XII.
 It dragged on and Frans fell asleep in the waiting room.
 The king came out, took the letter of mercy from the sleeper’s hand and wrote, ”approved, Carolus.”
 An amazed Frans Suell woke up, now pardoned.

 POI 21: The Central station

 Between the central station and steamboat bridge the grand Old Post Office rises in the National Romantic style.
 The architect Ferdinand Boberg was at the turn of the century one of the country’s leading architects and had a few years earlier drawn a post house for Stockholm, but considered the Post Office in Malmö to be his greatest work.
 He also designed the grand plan for the Baltic Exhibition in Malmo in 1914.